-Not everyone wants to compromise a nice scent for their detergent.
-With the all Liquid Laundry Detergent, you don’t have to.
+Not everyone wants to compromise a lovely scent for their detergent.
+With the All Baby Liquid Laundry Detergent, you don’t have to.

-This detergent is made with a hypoallergenic, light, fresh scent which is still gentle on skin.
+This detergent is made with a hypoallergenic, light, fresh scent that is still gentle on the skin.

-Customers have described it as floral and slightly sweet, but really clean.
+Customers have described it as slightly sweet but really clean.
 Do you love the smell that comes with clean clothes?
 Then this detergent might be a good option for you!
-Plus, it’s still a really good cleaner.

-All Liquid Laundry Detergent also contains stain lifters.
-So it’s great for getting out dirt, food and grass while still being kind to your skin.
+All Baby Liquid Laundry Detergent also contains stain lifters.
+So it’s great for getting out dirt, food, and grass while still being kind to your skin.